I will need to take time off work for the operation and recovery and I will not be earning any money. Can I get any help with this?

 You are not entitled to any compensation.
 However you will be exempt from work test obligations from the time of your operation until you have recovered and a doctor says you are ready to apply for work again.
 This will be for a maximum of 12 weeks from your operation date.
 Remember most donors usually recover within 6 weeks of the operation.
 Talk to your case manager about your situation.
 You may need to go on a different sort of benefit while you are recovering from your operation.

-If you earn income on top of your benefit, you may be eligible for compensation to cover this while you are recovering.
+If you have earnings on top of your benefit, you may be eligible for compensation to cover this while you are recovering.
 Talk to your case manager about this and look at the information on the Ministry of Health’s website.

-As a donor, you will be able to get most of your travel costs covered by the National Travel Assistance Scheme.
+As a donor, you may be able to get most of your travel costs covered by the National Travel Assistance Scheme.

 You should keep all your travel receipts in case you are able to claim for these costs.